ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       delegates, such as Report Receivers, when those are outside of their immediate management domain.

+   _Ticket 52_

+Herr (ed) & Levine (ed)  Expires 18 October 2021                [Page 8]

+Internet-Draft                  DMARCbis                      April 2021

    Identifier Alignment:  When the domain in the address in the From:
-      header field matches a domain validated by SPF or DKIM (or both), it has Identifier Alignment.
+      header field has the same Organizational Domain as a domain validated by SPF or DKIM (or both), it has Identifier Alignment.
+      (see below)

    Mail Receiver:  The entity or organization that receives and
       processes email.
 Mail Receivers operate one or more Internet-